-3. Community Response Capacity Assessed and Strengthened

-- Community ability to respond effectively to early warnings assessed. - Response to previous disasters analysed and lessons learnt incorporated into future capacity building strategies. - Community-focused organizations engaged to assist with capacity building. - Community and volunteer education and training programmes developed and implemented. - 4.
-Public Awareness and Education Enhanced - Simple information on hazards, vulnerabilities, risks, and how to reduce disaster impacts disseminated to vulnerable communities and decision-makers. - Community educated on how warnings will be disseminated and which sources are reliable and how to respond to different types of hazards after an early warning message is received. - Community trained to recognise simple hydro-meteorological and geophysical hazard signals to allow immediate response. - On-going public awareness and education built in to school curricula from primary schools to university. - Mass media and folk or alternative media utilized to improve public awareness. - Public awareness and education campaigns tailored to the specific need of each audience (e.g. children, emergency managers, media). - Public awareness strategies and programmes evaluated at least once per year and updated where required.
+Warnings Respected 3. .
+Community Response Capacity Assessed and Strengthened Warnings generated and distributed to those at risk by credible sources (e.g. government, spiritual leaders, respected community Community ability to respond effectively to early warnings assessed. organizations).
+Public perception of natural hazard risks and the warning service analysed to predict Response to previous disasters analysed and lessons learnt incorporated into future capacity building strategies. community responses. □ Strategies to build credibility and trust in Community-focused organizations engaged to assist with capacity building. warnings developed (e.g. understanding difference between forecasts and warnings).
+False alarms minimised and improvements Community and volunteer education and training programmes developed and implemented. communicated to maintain trust in the warning system.
+4. Public Awareness and Education Enhanced 2.
+Disaster Preparedness and Response Plans Established Simple information on hazards, vulnerabilities, risks, and how to reduce Disaster preparedness and response plans empowered by law. disaster impacts disseminated to vulnerable Disaster preparedness and response plans targeted to the individual needs of vulnerable communities.
+Community educated on how warnings will be disseminated and which sources are reliable and how to respond to different types of Hazard and vulnerability maps utilized to develop emergency preparedness and hazards after an early warning message is received. П response plans.
+Up-to-date emergency preparedness and Community trained to recognise simple hydro-meteorological and geophysical hazard response plans developed, disseminated to the community, and practiced. signals to allow immediate response.
+On-going public awareness and education Previous disaster events and responses analysed, and lessons learnt incorporated built in to school curricula from primary schools to university. into disaster management plans.
+Strategies implemented to maintain Mass media and folk or alternative media utilized to improve public awareness. preparedness for recurrent hazard events.
+Public awareness and education campaigns Regular tests and drills undertaken to test the effectiveness of the early warning tailored to the specific need of each audier (e.g. children, emergency managers, medi dissemination processes and responses.
+Public awareness strategies and programmes evaluated at least once per year and updated where required.